Martin Helstáb

-Martin Helstáb (born March 23, 1995) is a Hungarian film director, visual artist, and composer.
-His animated short films gained international recognition, followed by his 2021 experimental feature film Zazongpari for which he won the Luis Buñuel Memorial Award.
-His works usually operate with absurd humor, themed after the connection of humans and animals or monsters, presented in surreal scenes.
+Martin Helstáb (born March 23, 1995) is a Hungarian film director, visual artist, and biohacker.
+His animated short films gained international recognition, and he's a prominent figure in the global longevity community by his rejuvenating self-experiment and radical life extension activism.

+His art explore the anomalies of bodily experiences, from illness and death to life extension and cyborgization.
+His style is characterized by humor and experimentation across different genres.
 He works mostly alone on his movies.
+His 2021 debut feature film is Zazongpari for which he won the Luis Buñuel Memorial Award.
 He made his short films in Hungarian language, then he changed to English in his feature film.
 His films have been shown in several film festivals worldwide, Decent Hoggery (2023) was premiered at the 63rd Zlín Film Festival.
 Helstáb's first short film The Mouse Who Wanted to Be a Mouse had been screened at the 25th Palić European Film Festival.